 Archived PolarConnect Event

-PolarTREC teacher Susan Steiner is hosted a PolarConnect event from Toolik Field Station on 7 June 2012.
+PolarTREC teacher Susan Steiner hosted a PolarConnect event from Toolik Field Station on 7 June 2012.

-The archive is now available for this event.
-Please visit the [PolarConnect Archive Page](http://www.polartrec.com/polar-connect/archive)
+The archive is for this event.
+Please visit the PolarConnect Archive Page

 Arctic soils have large stores of carbon and as the arctic environment warms, this carbon may be released to the atmosphere in the form of greenhouse gases such as carbon dioxide and methane.
 The current understanding of tundra ecosystems and their responses to climate change is based on the idea that nitrogen limits plant growth, however nitrogen availability is strongly seasonal, with large amounts available early in the growing season but very little available later on.

 Since nutrient cycling on the tundra changes throughout the season, the research team worked to understand how seasonal changes in tundra plants and soil dynamics are affected by changes in the timing of snow melt and warming.
-By experimentally manipulating factors such the timing of spring thaw and fall freeze directly on the tundra the team can study how this affects the ecosystem directly.
-The team will be engaged in a mixture of outdoor field sampling, experimentation, and laboratory work.
+By experimentally manipulating factors such the timing of spring thaw and fall freeze directly on the tundra, the team could study how this affects the ecosystem directly.
+The team was engaged in a mixture of outdoor field sampling, experimentation, and laboratory work.
 Through this research the team aimed to better predict the impacts of changing growing season timing and duration on the carbon balance of arctic ecosystems.